renesugar/k_elda_archive/docs/_BlueprintWritersGuide.md

 ## Decomposing the application into containers

 The first question you should ask yourself is "how should this application be decomposed into different containers?"
-Be sure you've read the [How Quilt Works](#how-quilt-works) section, which gives a brief overview of containers.
+Be sure you've read the [How Kelda Works](#how-kelda-works) section, which gives a brief overview of containers.
 If you've already figured out the containers that are needed for your application (e.g., if you're already using Docker), you can skip the rest of this section.